sorz/mpv-llm-subtrans/README.md

   contextual understaning capabilities of LLM.
 - **Easy.** Few commands to install.
 Just setup your API key.
 One shortcut to start.

-Tested on Windows, other platform should work but not get tested yet.
+Tested on Windows & Ubuntu, other platform should work but not get tested yet.

 Both internal subtitle in video files and external subtitle files are supported.